-Fires are an important force shaping forests across much of the United States.
+Fires and prescribed burns are an important force shaping forests across much of the United States.
 Prehistoric fires molded our plant communities and helped create the vast Longleaf Pine forests of the South.
 In modern times, fire used under controlled and careful conditions is an excellent tool for forest managers and landowners to keep their land healthy.

 Prescribed burns can protect timber investments from destructive wildfires by reducing the accumulation of dead material and flammable vegetation such as yaupon, which otherwise could become fuel for a fire in dry and windy conditions.